BenEklundCS/The-Land-of-Boars/README.md

   - Built-in debug and developer menus using the **ImGui** library for rapid testing and fine-tuning.

 - **Level Editing:**
-  - Implemented TileMap editing live while in-game **Press E**.
-Save/Load levels to/from file with S and L. Full Level Editor is (WIP).
+  - Implemented TileMap editing live while in-game, as well as Save/Load levels to/from file.
+Full Level Editor is WIP.

 ---